 Bosses in the Hallowed Biome

 The Hallowed Biome houses two unique bosses that require a certain amount of effort to defeat.
 However, they are not connected to the main storyline.
-Therefore, you can take your time with them after you kill the Moonlord.
+Therefore, you can take time with them after killing the Moonlord.

-Needless to say, they drop decent look to push you through the difficult segments of the Hardmode.
+They drop decent looks to push you through the difficult segments of the Hardmode.
 With that said, here are the two Hallowed bosses in Terraria: